 A good tip for you is to keep accurate records of all the collector’s attempts to recover the debt after you obtained your discharge.
 It will be helpful in proving your case.

-It is not the norm to have collectors resurrect and demand old debts post-bankruptcy discharge.
-However, the reality of these abnormalities can be frustrating.
-However, fraud does happen by giant companies and small companies alike.
-There is no guarantee people will not abuse the law in trying to collect on a debt.
+It is not the norm to have collectors resurrect and demand for old debts post-bankruptcy discharge.
+However, the reality of the abnormalities can be frustrating.

 The good news is, you can turn from the victim to the victor.
 Good luck!